 |Katheryn Culwell - President|

 My husband, Mike, and I live in the foothills of the Cleveland National forest in our own little rural pocket of Southern California.
 We are the proud parents of 4 beautiful children.
-We were first introduced to homeschooling through our La Leche League group and knew from the beginning that we would homeschool.
+We were first introduced to homeschooling through our La Leche League group and knew from early on that we would homeschool.
 We "officially" became homeschoolers in 1998 when our first child was five years old.

 |Pam Sorooshian - Board Member|

 Pam Sorooshian, and her husband, Cyrus, are parents to three grown homeschoolers: Roya, Roxana, Rose.
 Pam has read nearly every book ever written about unschooling.
-She has participated in online homeschooling discussions for the past 15 years and has attended about 25 homeschool conferences.
+She has participated in online homeschooling discussions for the past 20+ years and has attended about 35 homeschool conferences.
 Pam is an economics and statistics professor and has taught at a number of different colleges and universities.
 She is especially interested helping parents avoid passing their own math anxieties on to their children.
 She also promotes peaceful family living without punishment and is a staunch defender of teenagers against common societal stereotypes.

 Pam misses her little unschooling children, but adores her wonderful grown homesschooled children and considers them her best friends.